 This program is designed for public power key account managers and representatives.
 Other utility staff involved in key accounts, or those looking for professional development credentials, will also benefit.

-1. Complete the four required courses (2019 schedule below):
+1. Complete the required coursework:

 2. Pass an online exam